SPUR-TECH/uriskitchen/README.md

 ## Features to be added in the future:

-- Email confirmation to user
+- Email confirmation to user.
-- Save order details if user wants to access an existing order
+- Save order details if user wants to access an existing order.
-- Add nutritional values to description details
+- Add nutritional values to description details.
-- Genuine payment method for real functioning site
+- Genuine payment method for real functioning site.

 - [Back to the top](#urais-thai-kitchen)